A forgotten molecule worth a careful look.

 His trajectory was the one many stage 4 patients fear: continued decline and eventual dialysis planning.
 His plan included L-carnosine, 1 gram daily, targeted dietary changes, improved blood sugar control, and other supplementation based on his specific deficiencies and root causes.

 Four months later, his labs and symptoms told a different story.
-Oxidative stress markers had improved.
-Inflammation dropped — high-sensitivity CRP came down meaningfully.
-The rate of decline in his kidney function had slowed significantly.
-His eGFR improved by six points during that follow-up window.
-Energy returned.
-Leg swelling reduced.
+Oxidative stress markers had improved, and his high-sensitivity CRP — a marker of inflammation — came down meaningfully.
+The decline in his kidney function had slowed, and his eGFR improved by six points over that follow-up window.
+His energy came back and the swelling in his legs eased.

 This wasn't solely due to L-carnosine.
 It was part of a personalized, multifaceted approach.
 Every person is different, and the root causes of their kidney issues are different.
 What worked for this patient may not be right for someone else.